IntuitDeveloper/SampleApp-CRUD_.Net_Oauth2/README.md

 1. The sample code has been implemented for US locale company, certain fields may not be applicable for other locales or minor version.
 Care should be taken to handle such scenarios separately.
 2. Before running AttachableUpload sample, update the path of the pdf that you wish to upload to point to your local directory.
+3. This app uses new OAuth2Client.
+If you want to refer the other way to use standalone OAuth2 clients, download v1.0 from Release tab

 [ss1]: https://help.developer.intuit.com/s/samplefeedback?cid=9010&repoName=SampleApp-CRUD-.Net_Oauth2